Midlands Hurricanes: 2022: Midlands Hurricanes

 On 3 November 2021 the club announced a major rebranding in an effort to attract a wider support base from the English midlands region.
 The club was to be known as the Midlands Hurricanes for the 2022 RFL League 1 season.
-As part of the re-branding the club relocated from Butts Park Arena to the Portway Stadium - home of rugby union team Birmingham & Solihull Bees for the 2022 season.
+As part of the re-branding the club relocated from Butts Park Arena to the Portway Stadium – home of rugby union team Birmingham & Solihull Bees for the 2022 season.
 Alan Robinson who founded the new Hurricanes club and business resigned from the Midlands Hurricanes during the 2022 season selling his stake in the professional franchise competing in League One and new business that was created and is no longer part of the new Midlands Hurricanes club in any capacity.
-Coventry Bears and Bears in the Community CIC Rugby League Foundation moved back to the City of Coventry and still continue to develop the clubs history and legacy there.
+Coventry Bears and Bears in the Community CIC Rugby League Foundation moved back to the City of Coventry and still continue to develop the club's history and legacy there.
 The new Midlands Hurricanes club has since moved to the Alexander Stadium in Perry Barr for the 2023 season and is a new company under new ownership.

 In May 2022 coach, Richard Squires, was banned from the sport for three months (with one month suspended) by the Rugby Football League (RFL) for breaching RFL rules on betting.
 In his absence, assistant coach, Dave Scott took charge of the team.

-Stadiums

-1998–2004: Coundon Road

-The Bears moved into Coundon Road shortly after their formation in 1998.
-The ground had been owned and operated by sister rugby union club Coventry R.F.C.
-They stayed there for six years until the ground was sold and demolished in 2004.
-Both clubs moved out to the newly built Butts Park Arena at the other side of Coventry.

-2004–2021: Butts Park Arena

-The stadium was built in 2004 and currently has one stand, the East Stand, which has a capacity of 3,000 and includes a number of conference and banqueting facilities.
-The West Stand which was a temporary structure holding 1,000 was removed at the end of the 2005–06 season on grounds of health and safety.
+Former Super League player Eorl Crabtree became managing director of the Midlands Hurricanes in January 2025.

+2024: Midlands Hurricanes Women

+In 2024, the club introduced a women's team, coached by Jamie-Lee Jones and captained by Kelly Gell, who debuted on 27 April 2024 at the Rugby League Outsiders Midlands 9s tournament in Coventry.
+The freshly-formed team battled to the final of the tournament, enjoying wins against Loughborough University (26–4) and Leamington Royals (12–4).
+The final game ended in narrow defeat by the Royal Air Force (12–10), admitting the team to 2nd place in their first 9s tournament.

+The team's second appearance saw them travel away to Cheltenham, where they claimed a 40–18 win over Cheltenham Phoenixes in their first 13s match of the season.
+Their next three 13s games ended in defeat with losses to Bristol Golden Ferns (40–0), West Warriors (24–18), and the Royal Navy (26–20).

+The final two games of their inaugural season saw the Hurricanes Women victorious at home with wins against Leamington Royals (12–8) and Telford Raiders (10–4), leaving them in a strong position to head into the 2025 season.

+In March 2025, the club began announcing player retentions from the previous season ahead of their 2025 season campaign involving fixtures in Women's Southern Tier 3.